Everything You Need to Know About Learning to Drive in 2020

 Finding a good driving Instructor

 Finding a good instructor is important, as you want to ensure that your son or daughter is in safe hands.
 The first thing you should do is make sure the instructor of your choosing is a DVSA approved driving instructor (also known as an ADI).
-If they are not DVSA approved.

 To check that your chosen instructor has been approved you can search The DVSA driving instructor Database.